 A. Component(s) of the Approved Waiver Affected by the Amendment.
-This amendment affects the following
+This amendment affects the following component(s) of the approved waiver.
+Revisions to the affected subsection(s) of these component(s) are being submitted concurrently (check each that applies):

-Component of the Approved Waiver Subsection(s) Waiver Application 61 Appendix A Waiver Administration and Operation 6, QI (a-i, b-i) Appendix B Participant Access and Eligibility 6.d, 6.f, 7.a, QI (a-i-a, a-i-c, a-ii, b-i)
+Component of the Approved Waiver Subsection(s) Waiver Application 6I Appendix A Waiver Administration and Operation 6, QI (a-i, b-i) Appendix B Participant Access and Eligibility 6.d, 6.f, 7.a, QI (a-i-a, a-i-c, a-ii, b-i)

-Component of the Approved Waiver Subsection(s) Appendix C Participant Services QI (a-i-c, a-ii, b-i) Appendix D Participant Centered Service Planning and Delivery 1.b, 1.c, 1.d, 2.a, QI a-i-a, a-i-c, a-i-d, a-i-e, a-ii, b-i) Appendix E Participant Direction of Services Appendix F Participant Rights (1, 3.c Appendix G Participant Safeguards QI (a-i-a, a-i-d, a-ii, b-i) Appendix H Appendix I Financial Accountability 1, 2.a, QI (a-i-a, a-ii, b-i) Appendix J Cost-Neutrality Demonstration 2.d
+Component of the Approved Waiver Subsection(s) Appendix C Participant Services QI (a-i-c, a-ii, b-i) Appendix D Participant Centered Service Planning and Delivery 1.b, 1.c, 1.d, 2.a, QI a-i-a, a-i-c, a-i-d, a-i-e, a-ii, b-i) Appendix E Participant Direction of Services Appendix F Participant Rights 1, 3.c Appendix G Participant Safeguards QI (a-i-a, a-i-d, a-ii, b-i) Appendix H Appendix I Financial Accountability 1, 2.a, QI (a-i-a, a-ii, b-i) Appendix J Cost-Neutrality Demonstration 2.c-i, 2.d

-- B. Nature of the Amendment.
+B. Nature of the Amendment.
 Indicate the nature of the changes to the waiver that are proposed in the amendment (check each that applies):

-- Modify target group(s)
+Modify target group(s)

-- Modify Medicaid eligibility
+Modify Medicaid eligibility

-- Add/delete services
+Add/delete services